bitrise-io/devcenter/_articles/en/deploy/ship.md

 4. Use the toggles under the different event types.
 5. Hit **Save** once all notifications are set.

-## Using Ship with unsupported Steps
+## Using Ship for apps built with cross-platform frameworks

 By default, Ship works with the **Android Build, Gradle Runner** and the **Xcode Archive & Export for iOS** Steps.
 The output of these Steps are automatically exported by the **Deploy to Bitrise.io** Step to Ship.

-However, you can use unsupported Steps - **fastlane**, for example - to build your app and still deploy it with Ship.
-All you need to do is make sure the app's binary ends up in the right place.
+However, for apps built with cross-platform frameworks, such as React Native or Flutter, you might not use these Steps in your Workflows.
+But don't worry: you can use Steps that are not supported by default to build your app and still deploy it with Ship.
+All you need to do is make sure the right files end up in the right place.

-### Deploying iOS apps built with unsupported Steps
+### Deploying iOS apps built with cross-platform frameworks

 The **Deploy to Bitrise.io** Step looks for an `.xcarchive.zip` file to export to Ship in the case of an iOS app.
 If you do not want to use the **Xcode Archive & Export for iOS** Step, you just need to make sure that:

 * There is a Step in your exposed Workflow that exports an `.xcarchive.zip` file of your app.
 That is, the Step you use needs to create an Xcode Archive and needs to package it in a zip file.
 * This Step exports the `.xcarchive.zip` file into the `BITRISE_DEPLOY_DIR` directory.

-### Deploying Android apps built with unsupported Steps
+### Deploying Android apps built with different Steps

 The **Deploy to Bitrise.io** Step looks for an APK or an AAB file in the `BITRISE_DEPLOY_DIR` directory.

 If you do not want to use the **Android Build** or the **Gradle Runner** Steps, you just need to make sure that: